 You know that ski goggles aren’t the best for mountain goggles.
 But why is that?
 How are ski goggles really different from mountain bike goggles?

-With that said, ski goggles have a double-walled feature in their lenses so that fogging will be minimized.
-While this is very useful during winter or freezing conditions, it really isn’t the best for mountain biking because the second glass layer might mess up depth perception and vision.
+Ski goggles have a double-walled feature in their lenses so that fogging will be minimized, while this is very useful during winter or freezing conditions, it really isn’t the best for mountain biking because the second glass layer might mess up depth perception and vision.

 Ski goggles are also made with lenses that will allow you to have the best visual experience when looking at white snow.

-Meanwhile, mountain bike goggles are usually single-walled because fogging in mountain biking isn’t as big an issue as it is with skiing.
-The lenses are also designed to allow certain types of light to pass through the lenses to offer a suitable visual experience for mountain bikers.
+Meanwhile, MTB goggles are usually single-walled because fogging in mountain biking isn’t as big an issue as it is with skiing, the lenses are also designed to allow certain types of light to pass through.

 Mountain bike goggles, due to how they only allow a certain light spectrum to pass through the lenses, also help protect your eyes from the sun’s harmful UV rays.